 Confidential investigation, examination, counseling, and treatment of STDs and HIV are provided for anyone age 12 or older.
 For more information, visit the Division of STD Prevention and Control or the Division of HIV/AIDS Prevention and Control.

-Tuberculin skin tests, sputum tests, and x-rays (if indicated) are available to anyone for diagnosis and treatment of tuberculosis.
+Tuberculin skin tests, sputum tests, and X-rays (if indicated) are available to anyone for diagnosis and treatment of tuberculosis.
 Medications are provided if indicated.
-For more information, visit the Division of Tuberculosis Control.
+We test high risk individuals, contacts to TB, and suspects for active TB disease.
+We do not perform tests for TB on persons for their job or school.
+For more information, visit the Tuberculosis Program.

 Women, Infants, and Children (WIC)